RatherRude/Elite-Dangerous-AI-Integration/readme.md

       - fireChaffLauncher: Fire chaff launcher.
       - nightVisionToggle: Toggle night vision.
       - recallDismissShip: Recall or dismiss ship, available on foot and inside SRV.
+* Download [latest version of the AI Integration](https://github.com/RatherRude/Elite-Dangerous-AI-Integration/archive/refs/heads/main.zip), unzip it at a location of your liking

 #### 1.2.
 Installation